Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Introduction

-However, real-world objects only barely have the property of Lambertian reflectance.
+However, real-world objects barely have the property of Lambertian reflectance.
 The non-Lambertian property of surfaces (as shown in the orange box in Fig. \ref{figshowps}) affects the proportional relationship of Eq. \ref{proportion}.
 Mathematically, we express the non-Lambertian property via the bidirectional reflectance distribution function (BRDF), depending on the material of the object.
 According to the previous taxonomies \cite{shi2019benchmark,santo2022deep,herbort2011introduction}, plenty of work has addressed non-Lambertian photometric stereo by modeling BRDF \cite{ikehata2014photometric,higo2010consensus,shi2014bi}, rejecting outlier regions \cite{wu2010robust,ikehata2012robust,wu2009photometric}, or setting exemplars \cite{hui2016shape,hertzmann2005example}.
-However, these non-learning models are only accurate for limited materials and suffer from unstable optimization.

-In fact, artificial neural networks have been introduced in the context of photometric stereo over the past three decades \cite{iwahori1993neural,cheng2006neural,elizondo2008surface}.
-However, these models are restricted to limited materials that lack practical applications or require pre-training with a reference object with the same material as the target.
-Recently, deep learning techniques have shown potential power in various fields of computer vision.
-In 2017, modern deep neural networks emerged in photometric stereo starting with DPSN \cite{santo2017deep}.
-DPSN \cite{santo2017deep} first showed superior performance on non-Lambertian surfaces compared with traditional hand-crafted models.
-However, this method requires fixed illumination directions during training and testing, which limits its generalization.
-Furthermore, the used fully-connected network handles a single surface point and inevitably ignores the information embedded in the neighborhood.
+Nevertheless, designing appropriate reflectance models using general parametric BRDFs for photometric stereo is challenging, since these non-learning models tend to be accurate only for specific materials and often involve unstable optimization processes.
+In this context, early nonparametric attempts based on shallow artificial neural networks were introduced to establish a mapping between complex reflectance observations and surface normal \cite{iwahori1993neural,cheng2006neural,elizondo2008surface}.
+However, these models were restricted to limited materials that lack practical applications or require pre-training with a reference object with the same material as the target.

+In 2017, DPSN \cite{santo2017deep} first attempted to use modern deep neural network architecture in the context of photometric stereo.
+It established the learning-based photometric stereo framework that more flexible mapping from reflectance observations to surface normal, breaking through the per-material-per-train limitation in early methods.
+DPSN \cite{santo2017deep} showed superior performance on non-Lambertian surfaces compared with traditional hand-crafted models which explicitly estimate the BRDF parameters and decouple the surface normals.
+However, this method required a fixed number and order of illumination directions during training and testing, which limited its generalization.

+To enhance the generalization, various deep learning-based approaches have been introduced.
+This paper specifically concentrates on deep learning-based calibrated photometric stereo methods utilizing orthographic cameras and directional light sources.
+We categorize and summarize these methods from different perspectives, including input processing, supervision, and network architecture, the overview framework is shown in Fig. \ref{overview}.